 RG-WPR reported the progress in 4 interim activities in TDs 234, TD278.
 TD278 was introduced by the RG-WPR Rapporteur, Ms Miho Naganuma.
 This document was entrusted to the RG-WPR then.
 Mr Greg Ratta, RG-WPR Associate Rapporteur, explained that the TD 234 was prepared in line with the obligation to report the progress to date and it, in essence, extracts the main key outcomes reported in details in TD 278 (like alternative approaches on restructuring, well progressed KPIs).

-The baseline text for report of the analysis of ITU-T study group restructuring alternatives (current TD265) and KPIs are the objectives for the approval at the closing plenary subject to the progress at this TSAG meeting.
+The baseline text for report of the analysis of ITU-T study group restructuring alternatives (current TD265) and KPIs are the objectives for the agreement at the closing plenary subject to the progress at this TSAG meeting.

 RG-IEM reported its progress to date in 4 virtual interim meeting through